beam-telemetry/telemetry/README.md

 apply.
 If an exception does occur, an `EventPrefix ++ [exception]` event will be emitted and the caught error will be re-raised.

-To create span events, you would so something like so:
+To create span events, you would do something like so:

 In Elixir: